Alfresco/alfresco-ng2-components/docs/user-guide/internationalization.md

 | X | fr | jp | en | fr |
 | it | fr | jp | en | it |

+The translation service probes the browser culture first, for example `en-GB`.
+If the `en-GB.json` files does not exist, the service falls back to the language id: `en`.

 Once the locale language is determined, it is saved to the user preferences and this saved value will be used from that point on, regardless of the `app.config.json` and browser settings.